hazelcast/hazelcast-reference-manual/src/ExecutionCancellation.md

 #### Example Method to Execute and Cancel the Task

 The `fib()` method below submits the Fibonacci calculation task above for number 'n' and waits a maximum of 3 seconds for the result.
-If the execution does not completed in 3 seconds, `future.get()` will throw a `TimeoutException` and upon catching it, we cancel the execution, saving some CPU cycles.
+If the execution does not completed in three seconds, `future.get()` will throw a `TimeoutException` and upon catching it, we cancel the execution, saving some CPU cycles.

 ```java
 long fib( int n ) throws Exception {